The Evolution of Religiosity

 The course is for mature "on-site" and "virtually on-site," synchronous online ZOOM students, who are dedicated to the pursuit of fundamental self-knowledge.
 I expect maximal real time attendance, from both in-class and online studets, and that everyone will do their best, with some instructor faciliation, to actively participate in thoughtful, principled, analytical discussion, paper presentations, and writing.
 The course is designed to bring about an in-depth understanding of the evolutionary biology of "religiosity," the package of instincts and cognitive designs that lead humans, pan-culturally, to create all sorts of religions and, how these instincts and resulting religions relate adaptively to fundamental aspects of human social life.

 It is important that you understand the following.
-Our course is not about untestable propositions concerning the existence of supernatural entities; these will not be discussed.
+Our course is not going to deal with untestable propositions concerning the existence of supernatural entities; these will not be discussed.
 Nor is it about whether religion is morally good, bad, or neutral.
-Rest assured, there is no evangelical atheist agenda.
+Rest assured, the course has no evangelical atheist agenda.
 Careful questions about variation in religion's adaptive significance in diverse traditional versus modern social and ecological contexts are fair game.
 Nor is this course about the cultural relationships between religion and science.
 We are not going to debate, for example, whether or not they are non-overlapping magisteria (sensu S.J.
 Gould).
 This course IS all about the deep biology of religion.
 We will also use the study of our innate religiosity as a portal for understanding the design of the human psyche more broadly.

 The course covers recent papers on the evolutionary psychology and evolutionary cognitive neuroscience of religiosity, as well as a variety of state-of-art testable hypotheses about the origins and adaptive significance of human religiosity.
 Religion, religiosity instincts, and certain more general underlying evolved design features of the human psyche are examined in a non-judgmental way that, just like, for example, a course on spider biology would cover the origins and adaptive significance of spider webs and the different types of spider silks, or a course on mammalian carnivores would cover the adaptive design of fangs and carnassial (meat-shearing) teeth.
 The course will elucidate, for ALL serious students, the evolutionary origins, maintenance, and probable adaptive (i.e., fitness-enhancing) elaborations of religiosity by natural selection during the vastness of human evolutionary history.
 Thus we will discuss multiple explanations of how religions, and the enabling religiosity instincts, which drive us almost inexorably to create them, potentially are highly functional evolutionary adaptations - products of direct natural selection, and not just "cognitive by-products" or other sorts of maladaptive or non-sensical "cognitive-emotional junk."